RyanSacha/BetterCounters/README.md

 ### Description

-Counter cache is a great feature in Rails to improve records counting performance by caching the number in a column.
+Counter cache is a great feature in Rails ActiveRecord to improve counting performance of a model's child associations by caching the number in a column.

-Unfortunately it is tied to `belongs_to`, Many times i had to create similar custom methods from scratch just to work with `delegate` or simply models or shortcut methods that aren't associated through `belongs_to`
+Unfortunately it is tied to `belongs_to`, Many times i had to create similar custom methods from scratch just to work with `delegate` or simply shortcut methods or models that aren't associated through `belongs_to`

 Here comes Better Counters with an independent syntax.